WELCOME:) And thank you so much for being here! It means the world to me.

 Writing & Editing the Center Text

 Welding will make it one whole piece.
-Text should always get welded together so Cricut knows its one piece.
+The text should always get welded together so Cricut knows it’s one piece.

 Attaching letters will attach them together but still cut individual letters.